Officer involved in killing of California rapper was part of prior fatal shooting

 The lawsuit, which is ongoing, disputes that Foster was threatening, and said eyewitness reports indicate he wasn't armed before he was killed.
 In an answer to the complaint, attorneys for Vallejo denied the allegations and said the officer involved followed policies and procedures.

-Vallejo, a city of more than 122,000 with a police force of about 100 officers, has seen eight cases in which officers fired their weapons — more than any police force in Solano County and neighboring Contra Costa County, according to The Vallejo Times-Herald.
+Vallejo, a city of more than 122,000 with a police force of about 100 officers, has seen eight cases since January 2017 in which officers fired their weapons — more than any police force in Solano County and neighboring Contra Costa County, according to the Vallejo Times-Herald.
 In addition, five of the department's officers have been involved in at least two shootings since 2016.

 "There's a seeming failure to hold officers accountable, and it creates this environment that regardless of what you do and how you do it, you won't be disciplined," said Oakland civil rights attorney John Burris, who is representing McCoy's family and whose firm has filed at least six cases involving Vallejo police, including Foster's.